wad2601mfj-ux/Nyam.AI/README.md

-# KingStore - Food Delivery Web Application
+# Nyam.AI - Food Delivery Web Application

 KingStore is a modern food delivery web application with a sweet and user-friendly interface.
 This project features a real-time chat system between buyers and sellers, powered by Firebase for seamless communication.